caerphoto/haywright/README.md

 my 2019 MacBook Pro the *Pride and Prejudice* examples below took around 0.8s to generate based on a 726KB input.

+## TODO:

-TODO: actually write output to the given path(!)
+* actually write output to the given path(!)

+* move generator stuff into its own crate (& possibly repo?), for easier use in other programs

 ## Example output